elementor/elementor-developers-docs/src/widgets/responsive-control.md

 ### Responsive Dimensions

-Another handy control is the dimensions control that defined in `Control_Dimensions`.
-It adds input fields for top, right, bottom, left and the option to link them together.
-It’s is usually used for Margins, Paddings and Borders.
-With responsive dimensions we can set different values based on the device:
+Another handy control is the dimensions control, defined in `Control_Dimensions`.
+It adds input fields for top, right, bottom, left and includes the option to link the fields together.
+It’s usually used for margins, paddings and borders.
+With responsive dimensions, we can set different values based on the device:

 ```php {13-23}
 class Elementor_Test_Widget extends \Elementor\Widget_Base {